HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter1.markdown

 These steps, while simple, became tedious and occasionally error prone.

-#### Development Environment Using TDS Classic
+#### Development Environment Using Sitecore TDS

-One of the driving principals of building TDS Classic was to allow developers to work with their Sitecore items much the same way they work with code.
+One of the driving principals of building Sitecore TDS was to allow developers to work with their Sitecore items much the same way they work with code.
 Developers have been working with SCMS and automated builds for years using code.
 We wanted to leverage these same tools when dealing with Sitecore items.

-When a developer is using TDS Classic, deploying their work to a server is much simpler.
+When a developer is using Sitecore TDS, deploying their work to a server is much simpler.

 * The developer checks their code and Sitecore items into the SMCM.
 * The developer (or other team member) starts an automated build for the environment they wish to deploy to.